-14. CUSTODY AND SECURITY OF ASSETS
+17. CUSTODY OF SECURITY ASSETS

-- 14.1 Department directors shall be directly responsible for the physical safekeeping of any fixed asset controlled or used by the relevant Department. - 14.2 All assets shall be barcoded and tracked by physical location through the Fixed Asset Register. - 14.3 It is the responsibility of relevant Departments to report stolen or damaged property to the Finance Department.
+- 17.1 Department directors shall be directly responsible for the physical safekeeping of any fixed asset controlled or used by the relevant Department. - 17.2 All assets shall be barcoded and tracked by physical location through the Fixed Asset Register.
+In other cases where it is not possible to attach a barcode, a unique inventory number should be attached to the asset by means of either spray painting or any other practical means. - 17.3 It is the responsibility of relevant Departments to report stolen or damaged property to the Finance Department.

-15. VERIFICATION OF FIXED ASSETS
+18. VERIFICATION OF FIXED ASSETS

-- 15.1 A physical asset verification process shall be performed annually and be conducted simultaneously throughout the Municipality.
-This will coincide with the financial year-end of the Municipality. - 15.2 Overall coordination of the annual asset verification process shall rest with the Finance Department, with each Department responsible for the verification of their own assets. - 15.3 The results of such verification will be reported to every head of department who shall promptly and fully report in writing to the Chief Financial Officer in the format determined by the Chief Financial Officer, on all the fixed assets not verified during such fixed asset verification. - 15.4 Asset verifications shall be undertaken and completed as closely as possible to the end of each financial year and the resultant report shall be submitted to the Municipal Manager by 31 August of the year in question.
+- 18.1 A physical asset verification process shall be performed annually and be conducted simultaneously throughout the Municipality.
+This will coincide with the financial year-end of the Municipality. - 18.2 Overall coordination of the annual asset verification process shall rest with the Finance Department, with each Department responsible for the verification of their own assets. - 18.3 The results of such verification will be reported to every head of department who shall promptly and fully report in writing to the Chief Financial Officer in the format determined by the Chief Financial Officer, on all the fixed assets not verified during such fixed asset verification. - 18.4 Asset verifications shall be undertaken and completed as closely as possible to the end of each financial year and the resultant report shall be submitted to the Municipal Manager by 31 August of the year in question.

-16. COMMUNICATION OF CHANGES
+19. COMMUNICATION OF CHANGES

-- 16.1 All changes shall be reported to the Finance Department within 10 working days to maintain accuracy of the Fixed Asset Register. - 16.2 All changes shall be recorded on the Asset Movement Capture Forms (Annexure "B")
+All changes shall be reported to the Finance Department within 10 working days to maintain accuracy of the Fixed Asset Register.

+All changes shall be recorded on the Asset Movement Capture Forms (Annexure "B")

-17. DISPOSALS AND RETIREMENTS
+20. DISPOSALS AND RETIREMENTS

-17.1 Governance
+20.1 Governance

-The disposal/ retirement of assets are governed by sections 14 and 90 of the MFMA, where it states inter alia that
+The disposal/ retirement of assets is governed by sections 14 and 90 of the MFMA, where it states inter alia that